saumyasingh203/Microsoft-Codess-Project-Team-Rocket/README.md

 The below given GIF shows an instance of the player making the first move. <br>
 ![](screencasts/humanstartsample.gif)<br>

-In comparision to the above given GIF, the one given below shows an instanc eof the Team Rocket AI making the first move.<br>
+In comparision to the above given GIF, the one given below shows an instance of the Team Rocket AI making the first move.<br>
 ![](screencasts/aistartsample.gif)

 Leaderboard Database